metabrainz/picard/CONTRIBUTING.md

 ## Coding Style

 As most of the other projects written in Python, we use the [PEP 8](https://www.python.org/dev/peps/pep-0008/).
-Though, we ignore some of the recomendations:
+Though, we ignore some of the recommendations:

 * E501 - Maximum line length (79 characters).
 The general limit we have is somewhere around 120-130.

-*Reccomended video: "[Beyond PEP 8 -- Best practices for beautiful intelligible code](https://www.youtube.com/watch?v=wf-BqAjZb8M)" by Raymond Hettinger at PyCon 2015, which talks about the famous P versus NP problem.*
+*Recommended video: "[Beyond PEP 8 -- Best practices for beautiful intelligible code](https://www.youtube.com/watch?v=wf-BqAjZb8M)" by Raymond Hettinger at PyCon 2015, which talks about the famous P versus NP problem.*

 The general idea is to make the code within a project consistent and easy to interpret (for humans).